-The CGT takes several factors into account.
-Besides the capital proceeds, which is the money gained through the sale, the CGT allows for a cost base.
+The calculation for CGT takes several factors into account.
+These include the capital proceeds – which is the money gained through the sale – and a cost base for the investment.

 The cost base includes a number of outgoings.
-These include the original cost of the property and extra costs.
-Investors may also add the cost of building depreciation to the figure.
+These include the original purchase price of the property and a number of extra costs associated with maintaining the asset.

 An investor sells a home for $500,000, creating a capital proceeds figure of $500,000.

 The investor originally paid $250,000 for the property.
-Furthermore, they incurred several fees, including $25,000 in stamp duty and $30,000 in extra costs.
+Furthermore, they incurred several fees, including stamp duty and other costs amounting to $25,000.
 Finally, the investor claimed $50,000 in building depreciation and capital improvement costs.
-This creates a total cost base of $355,000.
+This creates a total cost base of $325,000.

-Of course, if the investor owned the property for over a year he or she only needs to add $75,500 to the income declared on the tax return.
+However, if the investor owned the property for over a year he or she could apply the 50% CGT discount and would only need to add $87,500 to the income declared on the tax return.

 A capital loss occurs when the cost base figure is larger than the capital proceeds figure.
 Investors may use a capital loss to offset income for the year.